mlange-42/arche/README.md

 ## Benchmarks

-A tabular overview of the runtime cost of typical *Arche* ECS operations is provided in [BENCHMARKS.md](https://github.com/mlange-42/arche/blob/main/BENCHMARKS.md).
+A tabular overview of the runtime cost of typical *Arche* ECS operations is provided under [benchmarks](https://mlange-42.github.io/arche/background/benchmarks/) in the Arche's [User Guide](https://mlange-42.github.io/arche/).

 See also the latest [Benchmarks CI run](https://github.com/mlange-42/arche/actions/workflows/benchmarks.yml).